 DynamoDB charges for reading, writing, and storing data in your DynamoDB tables, along with any optional features you choose to enable.
 DynamoDB has two capacity modes, which come with specific billing options for processing reads and writes on your tables: on-demand and provisioned.
-Click the following links to learn more about the billing options for each capacity mode.

 On-demand capacity mode might be best if you: